nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This release introduces new features and several patches.
 Now it's possible to configure playback timeouts via the new 'config.playback.timeouts' object.
-You can set timeouts for 'loading' and 'buffering' in a range of 10-60 seconds (default: 20) and for 'connecting' in a range of 5-30 seconds (default: 5).
+You can set timeouts htmlFor 'loading' and 'buffering' in a range of 10-60 seconds (default: 20) and htmlFor 'connecting' in a range of 5-30 seconds (default: 5).
 If the timeouts are reached, an error will be thrown and the player stops.
 Another feature addresses the metrics.
 Now also the 'LOADING' event will be sent.
 Furthermore if the player restarts in case of 'updateSource' while in playing state the pause event will be triggered with the new pause reason 'playbackrestart' before the replay attempt.
-The new version includes patches for the full screen functionality in general and for Internet Explorer (IE) in special.
-General the full screen icon changes now if exited by ESC and for IE the size is now correctly measured.
+The new version includes patches htmlFor the full screen functionality in general and htmlFor Internet Explorer (IE) in special.
+General the full screen icon changes now if exited by ESC and htmlFor IE the size is now correctly measured.
 Another patch fixes the volume change by the controls in IE.
 Two patches address the bintu service.
 The first one fixes a bug if the view is disabled and the bintu stream is not live or the services rejects.
 Now no view will be created in case of an bintu error.
 The other one enables to use 'updateSource' with a bintu source.
 In general now within the 'updateSource' promise the error handling is improved too.
-Further there are patches for displaying muted autoplay correctly and hiding the playbutton in the middle if switching streams using 'updateSource' while playing.
+Further there are patches htmlFor displaying muted autoPlay correctly and hiding the playbutton in the middle if switching streams using 'updateSource' while playing.

 ### **Changelog**

 ### Added

-- new object 'config.playback.timeouts' to configure the timeouts for 'loading', 'buffering' and 'connecting' in seconds
+- new object 'config.playback.timeouts' to configure the timeouts htmlFor 'loading', 'buffering' and 'connecting' in seconds

 ````javascript
 config.playback.timeouts = {